etkiacilan/etkiacilan.github.io/index.md

 I am a master's student studying at Middle East Technical University with a major in Electrical Engineering.
 I am also a Research and Teaching Assistant at the same department.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+You can find my academic page on [eee.metu.edu.tr](https://eee.metu.edu.tr/personel/etki-acilan)

 ## Research Interest